ciao-project/ciao/ciao-scheduler/README.md

-The ciao scheduler implements an [SSNTP](https://github.com/01org/ciao/tree/master/ssntp) server to receive workloads from the ciao controller system(s), to receive status changes regarding caio compute node (CN) resources and launched workload instances, and to reply to nodes who've checked in by giving them work.
+The ciao scheduler implements an [SSNTP](https://github.com/01org/ciao/tree/master/ssntp) server to receive workloads from the ciao controller system(s), to receive status changes regarding ciao compute node (CN) resources and launched workload instances, and to reply to nodes who've checked in by giving them work.